Tim van de Molen

-Born and bred in the Waikato, Tim van de Molen proudly succeeded the National Party’s long serving Waikato MP Lindsay Tisch, winning the Waikato seat at the 2017 General Election, with a majority of over 15,000 votes.
+Born and bred in the Waikato, Tim van de Molen was elected as the Member of Parliament for Waikato at the 2017 General Election.

 Tim was educated at Matamata College and gained a Bachelor of Social Science from the University of Waikato.
-Following his formal education he worked as a dairy farmer and completed his OE before joining the commercial sector, as a rural bank manager.
+Following his formal education he worked as a dairy farmer and ran his own rural construction business before joining the commercial sector, as a rural bank manager.
 Alongside this, he has owned several small businesses and served as an Officer in the New Zealand Army Territorials.

-In 2013, Tim won the prestigious NZ Young Farmer of the Year Award after coming runner up in 2011.
-He is also a graduate of the Kellogg Rural Leadership Programme and a former Australasian Rural Ambassador.
+With a strong passion for the primary industries, Tim was proud to be named the 2012 Australasian Rural Ambassador.
+Then in 2013, he won the prestigious NZ Young Farmer of the Year Award.
+He is also a graduate of the Kellogg Rural Leadership Programme.

 Do you like this page?